An open letter to Windy V Ho

 Since this is an open letter and I still intend to act in good faith, if you would like to answer any of these questions or to respond, I will post your response here.
 You have my email, you can send your response there.

 And for those who are not Windy, I am writing this because an open letter is the only way I know of to hold him accountable.
-Here are some background documents in case you are interested.
+I waited four months to write this in order to have a more considered view of events.

 You misled me, you led me to believe you had moved then you refused to give me your new address.
 I had always acted in good faith towards you, I was honest, kind and had lent you a lot of money.
 I allowed you to delay payments when you claimed you were moving.
-After you failed to respond to one email, I sent another asking for your new address so I would have another way to contact you since you didn't always reply to emails.
+After you failed to respond to one email, I sent another asking for your new address, a perfectly reasonable request considering the amount of money you owed me and the fact that you didn't always respond to my emails.
 Instead of acting in good faith and giving me your address, you wrote this:

 "You don't need to find another way to contact me.
 You have my phone, my email, my DOB, and my work address, so you can find me using those when I failed to pay you.
 Thank you"

-You knew that if you failed to pay me and I had to pursue legal action to recover my money, I would need that address in order to serve you a summons.
-I did need your address.
-You didn't need to keep it from me, but you did.
+You knew that when you failed to pay me and I had to pursue legal action to recover my money, I would need that address in order to serve you a summons.
+I did need your address, you didn't need to keep it from me, but you did.
 Why?

 There are only two reasons I can think of for your behavior: